 With the collaboration and input from other motor officer instructors, we developed a challenging, fun, and rewarding course option for experienced riders that want to take their riding abilities to a new level: Advanced Riders Course, Precision and Control Course, and the Defensive Riding Course are all included in our eight hour class.

-Classes kicked off at the Philadelphia PA and Chattanooga TN training sites in the fall of 2013, and has expanded to 21 locations across the country.
-We are further expanding to several new training sites in 2018.
-Each Training Site is independently licensed and operated, but meets a rigorous approval process and conforms to the high standards established by ProRider.
+Classes kicked off at the Philadelphia PA and Chattanooga TN training sites in the fall of 2013, and has expanded to numerous locations across the country.
+We plan on expanding into every state and hopefully near every major city!
+Each Training Site is independently owned and operated, but meets a rigorous approval process and conforms to the high standards established by ProRider.
+All ProRider locations use the same training course curriculum.

 While each Training Site and every instructor brings their own personal flare and touch to the learning process, every affiliate of ProRider is committed to providing an exceptional training experience and giving riders the tools and confidence they need to develop their maximum riding potential.

-Come ride with us in an upcoming ProRider class!
+Come ride with us in an upcoming ProRider class or learn online if your not close!

 Instructor BJ McMullan

 President & CEO of ProRider Motorcycle Training.
 U.S. ARMY Veteran.
 I am a Certified Police Motor Officer and Certified Motor Instructor, I rode with my police motor unit 8 hours a day, 365 days a year.
 Our unit installs sidecars to our Harleys during the harsh Pittsburgh winters.
 I ride in rain, snow, ice and temps below zero.
 I have even battled the blizzard of 2010 on my Police Harley.

 I have been a police officer for 25 years.
 I graduated Police Motor School in 2006.
 I then graduated IPTM University of North Florida Police Motor Instructor School in 2012.